Research - Laboratory/Non-Laboratory, Staff/Administrative

 Perform analysis of blood and blood products with accuracy and precision in the transfusion service laboratories

-Take appropriate action on critical, abnormal or unusual results
+Take appropriate action on critical, abnormal, or unusual results

-Communicate between team members to facilitate optimal patient care
+Communicate between team members to facilitate optimal patient care.

 Understand principles of operation for a variety of laboratory equipment, including equipment requiring interpretative knowledge such as multi-parameter cell counters and automated coagulation analyzers

-Effectively teach and train medical technology students, new employees or others in theory and performance of laboratory testing
+Effectively teach and train medical technology students, new employees, or others in theory and performance of laboratory testing

-Represent the department professionally when interacting with other members of the healthcare team, including other divisions of the laboratory.
+Represent the department professionally when interacting with other members of the healthcare team, including other divisions of the laboratory

 Exercise knowledge of laboratory safety and proper precautions when dealing with biohazardous, radioactive, corrosive, explosive and/or flammable materials

-Assist in development and/or evaluation of new procedures and instruments
+Assist in development and/or evaluation of new procedures and instruments as assigned

 May be required to perform venipunctures